Gokyo Valley Trek

 Phakding village, a charming stopover surrounded by alpine forests, welcomes trekkers on their journey to the Gokyo Valley in the Everest region.

-Accommodation During the Gokyo Valley Trek
+Gokyo Valley Trek Alternatives

-Note:- If you’re looking for more adventure and challenge—or just a shorter experience—we have options for you.
+If you’re looking for more adventure and challenge—or just a shorter experience—we have options for you.
 Choose our Everest Base Camp with Gokyo Lake Trek for a thrilling journey, or opt for the easier Everest View Trek in the Khumbu region.
 We also offer the Everest Base Camp Helicopter Tour.
 Additionally, a mountain flight to Everest is a great alternative for panoramic views without trekking.

 Day to Day Itinerary